MA Pattern and Garment Technology

 There are a number of scholarships and awards available to students on this course.
 Use our search tool to find out more information.

 Masters graduates have an acknowledged advantage in the employment market, obtaining work in a wide range of vocational and academic fields related to fashion.
 The course provides the industry with graduates who will have the capability to work as part of a creative team as a colleague and an individual.
-Graduates will have transferable skills for the creative industries including an understanding of high levels of design, time and project management, production and technical knowledge of types of manufacture supported by an aesthetic awareness and academic underpinning.
+The graduate will have transferable skills for the creative industries including an understanding of high levels of design, time and project management, production and technical knowledge of types of manufacture supported by an aesthetic awareness and academic underpinning.

 Graduates from the current MA Fashion Design and Technology have gained employment as innovators within the broad field of fashion design and technology or have identified a fashion house, large corporate company or alternatively choose to build their own identity through the launch of their own design label.
 Further employment of graduates has included trend prediction, stylist, illustrator, freelance designer or broad aspects of the creative industries.